janvda/docker-compose-with-node-red-flows/README.md

 For this you must execute the following steps:

 1. Clone the github Repository via the Node-RED editor
-2. When the Node-RED editor says "Project package file not found" then you must select `Setup project files`
+2. When the Node-RED editor says `Project package file not found` then you must select `Setup project files`
 3. In the `Settings` tab you must select `edit`.
 4. Next to `Package` you select folder icon and then you select `package.json` under `node-red-service1` folder
 5. You select `save` and the `Close`